Power-Components/powergrid-doc/docs/table/add-columns.md

-# Add Columns
+# Add Columns / Fields

 Before adding columns to your table, you must make [Datasource](datasource) fields available as columns.

-To make a new column, use the `addColumns()` method.
-This method is inside your PowerGrid file (e.g. `DishTable.php`).
+## Adding Fields

-## Usage
+To include fields from your datasource, you should start inside the `fields()` method inside your component.

-The `addColumns()` method requires the datasource `$field` name as the first parameter.
+First, call the `PowerGrid::fields()` and chain as many datasource fields as you need.

-Optionally, you can pass a `closure` as  a second parameter to process the data coming from your field.
+If you need to format your data, you may pass a `Closure` as the second parameter to interact with data coming from the data source.

-The example above creates 4 columns:
+The next example creates 4 columns:

 - *id*:  based on the `id` field.
 - *name*: based on the `name` field.